andlab-um/IMQ/README.md

         IMQdata <- IMQdata %>% dplyr::mutate(total_study1 = IMQ_SO + IMQ_SS + IMQ_OS)

 ## English version

+IMQ_SO, the ability to infer the mental states and thoughts of others

+IMQ_SS, the ability to look inward to self-monitor and assess thought processes

+IMQ_OS, the ability to make inferences about how much insight one think other agents have into one's own thoughts and intentions

 Please see [here](https://github.com/andlab-um/IMQ/blob/main/IMQ_EN.xlsx) (excel) and [here](https://github.com/andlab-um/IMQ/blob/main/IMQ_EN.docx) (word).